hapijs/joi/API.md

     base: joi.number(),
     name: 'number',
     messages: {
-        round: 'needs to be a rounded number', // Used below as 'number.round'
+        round: 'needs to be a rounded number', // Used below by this.createError
         dividable: 'needs to be dividable by {{q}}'
     },
     pre(value, state, prefs) {